nwdigitalradio/n7nix/kernbuild/README.md

 * build.sh - build a Linux kernel starting from default config
 * flashit.sh - copies an RPi root file system to a flash part
 * kern_cpy_flash.sh - copy kernel components to a flash part
-* kern_cpy_local.sh - copy kernel components to a local directory (repo)
+* kern_cpy_local.sh - copy kernel components to a local directory (_tmp_ or _repo_)
 * kern_cpy_remote.sh - copy kernel components to a remote machine
-* kern_upd_udrc.sh - Used to find the differences between a compass reference kernel source tree and a raspian kernel.
+* kern_upd_udrc.sh - Used to find the differences between a compass reference kernel source tree and a Raspbian kernel.
-* kern directory contains kernel components suitable for coping to flash part
+* _kern_ directory contains kernel components suitable for coping to flash part

 #### build.sh